 If you invest in our common stock, your interest will be diluted immediately to the extent of the difference between the public offering price per share of our common stock and the pro forma net tangible book value per share of our common stock after this offering.
-As of September 30, 2006, our pro forma net tangible book value deficiency is approximately \$55.8 million, or \$1.33 per share of common stock.
-Pro forma net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by shares of common stock outstanding after giving effect to (1) the conversion of all outstanding shares of our preferred stock into an aggregate of 25,186,285 shares of common stock and (2) the issuance of 490,000 shares of our common stock upon the cashless exercise of a common stock warrant, based on an assumed initial public offering price of \$15.00 per share (if not cashless exercised, this warrant would have been exercisable for 525,000 shares of common stock at an exercise price of \$1.00 per share), immediately prior to the closing of this offering.
+As of September 30, 2006, our pro forma net tangible book value deficiency is approximately \$55.8 million, or \$1.32 per share of common stock.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by shares of common stock outstanding after giving effect to (1) the conversion of all outstanding shares of our preferred stock into an aggregate of 25,186,285 shares of common stock and (2) the issuance of 495,833 shares of our common stock upon the cashless exercise of a common stock warrant, at the initial public offering price of \$18.00 per share, immediately prior to the closing of this offering.